 These service policies are a part of all contracts for furnishing and receiving electric service.
-The tariff is available at the Association's website or a copy can be inspected in the Association's Glennallen and Valdez offices.
+The tariff is available at the Association's website (www.cvea.org) or a copy can be inspected in the Association's Glennallen and Valdez offices.